 When pay is changed, teachers will receive a written statement confirming this as soon as possible and not later than 4 weeks after the decision.
 The statement will be issued by the headteacher on behalf of the local governing body.

-For all teachers, statements will include
+For all teachers, statements will include payments or other financial benefits awarded

-- payments or other financial benefits awarded - any safeguarded sums - information on where the teacher can access a copy of the school's staffing structure and pay policy
+- · any safeguarded sums - information on where the teacher can access a copy of the school's staffing structure and pay policy

-Statements for members of the leadership group and teachers paid as leading practitioners will also include
+Statements for members of the leadership group and teachers paid as leading practitioners will also include the date that the fixed period or the contract will end, or the circumstances that will lead to the contract ending

-• the basis on which the salary has been determined

-• the criteria on which their salary will be reviewed in future
+- · the basis on which the salary has been determined - the criteria on which their salary will be reviewed in future